Sweet Potato Noodle Stir Fry with Thai Peanut Lime Sauce

 The sweet potato noodles and the Thai-inspired sauce are made for each other.
 The stir fry is dotted with some red peppers, purple cabbage, and green (as it always is) cilantro.
 It's pretty, colorful, and delicious.

 It's also a super adaptable recipe that can be made to suit almost any diet.
 Paleo?
 No problem, I've got an easy sub for you.
 Vegan?
 Awesome, top this stir fry with some crispy tofu.
 Gluten-free?
-Use some GF soy sauce and you're good to go!
+Use some GF soy sauce and you're good to go.
+You'll love this Sweet Potato Noodle Stir Fry Recipe!

 Make this sweet potato noodle stir fry suit your diet: